pingidentity/pa-agent-c-sdk-sample-apache/README.md

 ## Runtime Dependencies ##

-The following are required to build an run this sample agent:
+The following are required to build and run this sample agent:

 1. [PingAccess 4.0.3 or later](https://www.pingidentity.com/en/products/downloads/pingaccess.html)
 and a [valid license](https://developer.pingidentity.com/en/connect.html)